Since this is my first entry, I’ll tell you a little about who I am.

 - I’m a practising Christian.
 I made the decision to ‘believe in God’ when I was fifteen, but I was 19 before I discovered how this was different to ‘being a Christian’.
-(For those wondering, the difference is the character and love and Jesus, and what he has done for us.)
+(For those wondering, the difference is the character and love of Jesus, and what he has done for us.)
 I also believe that, in a world where Christians make headlines for hating certain groups of people, denying science, and far worse things besides, it’s our Christian responsibility to make sure that we don’t misrepresent the love of God- and that we live our lives with the compassion that Jesus himself did.
 There’s a fantastic amount of (unreported) good that Christians do, and this should be the focal point of Christianity in practice- with or without press coverage.
 [Relevant article- how I reconcile faith with my helplessly logical mindset.]

 - I’m an aspiring writer seeking publication.
 I went for far too long writing stories for fun, being perhaps too shy to take them further.
 Then, after writing a story for my first class of kids, I decided I’d run out of excuses.
 Agents are slowly but surely beginning to take notice now, and my MA in Creative Writing starts in October.
 [Edit – how life changes!
 The Autistic Not Weird project “What We Love Most About Life” is available right now.
 Meanwhile, my first published fiction work now appears in Monster Anthology, and my second is a comedy piece in Bystander (live reading here).
 Both are anthologies published by my Nottingham Trent University coursemates.
 My other fiction work can be seen under the “Fun Stuff” category of this site.
 Oh, and I passed the MA with distinction!]